shundhammer/qdirstat/doc/DevHistory.md

     just avoiding to switch from user space to kernel space and back that often is a speed improvement.

-  - Reduced the display update inverval in the packages view.
+  - Reduced the display update interval in the packages view.
 While reading package information, there is not all that much to see anyway.
 Yet constantly recalculating the column widths to make sure they fit their content is expensive.
 This is now done just every 5 seconds, not 3 times a